arijitpatra/spacex-launches-dashboard/README.md

-# SpaceX Launches Dashboard
+# SpaceX Launches Dashboard 🚀

 Welcome to the dashboard of SpaceX launches.

-This project is made using ReactJS, ViteJS, TypeScript, SCSS modules, ReactQuery, Testing Library React, Cypress and also has infinite scroll capabilities which uses the intersection observer concpets.
+This project is made using ReactJS, ViteJS, TypeScript, CSS modules, ReactQuery, Jest, Testing Library React, Cypress and also has filtering, searching & infinite scroll capabilities which uses the intersection observer concepts.

 ## Installation

-Run `npm install` and then run `npm run dev`, open localhost (check the port number in the terminal) in your browser to enjoy the app!
+Run `npm install` and then run `npm run dev`, open localhost (check the port number in the terminal) in your browser to enjoy the app! 🚀

 ## Expanding the ESLint configuration